 Public Radio 101

 As the broadcast arm of Northern Illinois University, Northern Public Radio is concerned with helping students and members of the community develop professionally and advance their career skills.

-To that end, the WNIJ News team has developed "Public Radio 101" a seminar conducted by professional journalists from the WNIJ News team at the beginning of the NIU semesters.
+To that end, the WNIJ News team has developed "Public Radio 101" a seminar conducted by professional journalists from the WNIJ News team at the beginning of the academic semesters.
 The first seminar was held in September 2016.

 Over the course of three evenings, students in this workshop are introduced to the principles and ethics of public radio, the basic practices of planning and gathering news stories, and recording and producing those stories for broadcast.

 "Public Radio 101" graduates are invited to work with WNIJ News journalists on projects and stories during the remainder of the semester, with an eye on a future internship in the news department.
 They use professional equipment and receive professional guidance in preparing their work.

 If you are interested in learning about future seminars, send your resume and cover letter explaining your aspirations to Victor Yehling at firstname.lastname@example.org with "Public Radio 101" in the subject line.
 You do not need previous newsroom experience.